H-Tudor/devops_final_backend/README.md

 ## Setup

-This application requires a keycloack instance for authentification of client services, and the keycloack shoul have a realm with
+This application requires a keycloak instance for authentification of client services, and the keycloak shoul have a realm with
 - a confidential client setup for direct access
 - a user with password for each client service (frontend) that will be using the API